mjdbc/mjdbc/README.md

     Db db = new Db(ds);
     db.registerMapper(User.class, User.MAPPER)
 ```
-Now use User.class in all queries attached to Db.
+Now use User type in all queries attached to Db instance.
 Mappers for native Java types are supported by default [(source)](https://github.com/mjdbc/mjdbc/blob/master/src/main/java/com/github/mjdbc/util/Mappers.java) and can be overridden if needed..

 ##### Parameter binders
-Parameters in @Sql interfaces can be bound with @Bind or @BindBean annotations. @Bind is used to map single parameter,
+Parameters in @Sql interfaces can be bound with @Bind or @BindBean annotations.
+* @Bind maps single named parameter.
-@BindBean is to map all parameters from public field values or getters of the object passed as parameter.
+* @BindBean maps all parameters from public fields or getters of the object passed as parameter.

 Binders for native Java types are supported by default [(source)](https://github.com/mjdbc/mjdbc/blob/master/src/main/java/com/github/mjdbc/util/Binders.java).